bubbobne/Krigings/doc/ReadMe/ReadMe.md

   *  Cross-validation module: Evaluates model accuracy through leave-one-out cross-validation.
   *  Input/Output: Reads input data from shapefile and csv and outputs results as CSV/GeoTIFF.

-The project is developed using Java and built with Gradle to ensure modularity and flexibility.
+The project is developed using **Java** and built with **Gradle** to ensure modularity and flexibility.

 First version from [@Formetta2014-zn] and [@Bancheri2018-x]

-A built version of the lates release is available at the [GitHub release section](https://github.com/geoframecomponents/Krigings/releases).
+A ***built version of the lates release*** is available at the [ GitHub release section](https://github.com/geoframecomponents/Krigings/releases).

 ## Repository and Compatibility

-* The project can be imported into Eclipse.
+* The project can be imported into *Eclipse*.
 * It is available on GitHub and can be cloned or downloaded from: [GitHub Repository](https://github.com/geoframecomponents/Krigings.git)
-* Travis CI is set up for automated builds and testing, running on every commit but only deploying the JAR file when a tagged release is pushed to GitHub.
+* **Travis CI** is set up for automated builds and testing, running on every commit but only deploying the JAR file when a tagged release is pushed to GitHub.
 * The project uses Java ??
 (Oracle JDK ??) for compatibility.

 ## Developers' documentation

-This project is a **Gradle-based Java project**.
+This project is a Gradle-based Java project.

 ![Gradle logo](doc/ReadMe/gradle.png)